atakanaltok/awesome-useful-websites/README.md

 * https://burnermail.io/ - Hide your personal email address, control who can send you emails, and generate new burners with one click
 * https://www.security.org/security-score/ - Learn about your security score
 * https://www.startpage.com/ - Get privacy protection across the web.
 Extension for instant tracker blocking & more
-* https://cookiepedia.co.uk/ - Largest database of pre-categories cookies and online tracking technologies.
+* https://cookiepedia.co.uk/ - Largest database of pre-categories cookies and online tracking technologies
+* https://proton.me/ - Encrypted mail, calendar, drive, vpn